nongnoochr/covid-buddy/devpost_project.md

 ## Challenges we ran into

-There are quite a few challenges I ran into while working on this project but the most challenging one is to successfully integreate the HealthCareLocatorWebSDK into my app due to multiple issues as described below
+There are quite a few challenges I ran into while working on this project but the most challenging one is to successfully integrate the HealthCareLocatorWebSDK into my app due to multiple issues as described below

 #### Issues with the HealthCareLocatorWebSDK